Statistical Inference Based on a New Weighted Likelihood Approach: Extending the Method to Other Scenarios

 \subsubsection{Method of Estimation}

-We illustrate the procedure for extending the method to multivariate scenarios by considering the bivariate case.
-Higher dimensions can similarly be approached.
-It is to be noted here that unlike the univariate case where it suffices to consider the two tails of the distribution, the bivariate situation is a bit tricky as there is no such specific concept of direction to which we evaluate a tail probability.
+Here we define the residual function for the proposed weighted likelihood estimation in multivariate, in particular bivariate, data set up.
+Unlike the univariate case where it suffices to consider the two tails of the distribution, the bivariate situation is a bit tricky as there is no such specific concept of direction to which we evaluate a tail probability.
 Also, basing the analysis solely on the distribution and survival functions will not faithfully reflect the position of an observation with respect to the majority of the data cloud.
-For this, we devise the residual function by considering probabilities of all the four quadrants for each datapoint.
-We begin by setting up a few definitions in the spirit of the univariate case.
+For this, we devise the residual function by considering probabilities of all the four quadrants for each data point.
+First we set up a few definitions in the spirit of the univariate case.